wp-plugins/wp-post-status-notifications/readme.txt

 == Description ==
 Configure email notifications for post/page status changes.

+= Fully Customizable =
+* Use custom rules to create unlimited email notifications.
+* Includes posts, pages and any custom post types.
+* Handles default WordPress roles as well as custom created user roles.
+* Create groups of users; then assign the groups to the custom rules.

+= Customizable Email Settings =
+* Decide what information will be sent in emails.

+= Early Stages Plugin =
+This is a plugin still in it's very early stages of development.

+Any suggestions, ideas or feature requests can be submitted on the [Plugin Support](https://wordpress.org/support/plugin/wp-post-status-notifications) page.

 == Installation ==
 * From the WP admin panel, click "Plugins" -> "Add new".
 * In the browser input box, type "WP Post Status Notifications".